HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 [^1]: As pointed out by
     [amelius on HN](https://news.ycombinator.com/item?id=11429163) the
-    Eratosthenes sieve, does not use divisions as well.
-I still find it remarkable, that you can avoid divisions, while not to computing all multiples up-front and marking the results in a large table.
+    Eratosthenes sieve does not use divisions as well.
+I still find it remarkable that you can avoid divisions, while not to computing all multiples up-front and marking the results in a large table.